About CERL

 Molly May

-Molly May is an undergraduate research assistant with CERL and a current Junior at Georgetown University’s College of Arts and Sciences.
+Molly May is an undergraduate research assistant with CERL and a junior at Georgetown University’s College of Arts and Sciences.
 Molly is pursuing a B.A. in Sociology with minors in Statistics and Education, Inquiry and Justice.
 Molly has an extensive background in educational research and is conducting her senior thesis on a state-wide analysis of civic education requirements and youth voter turnout rates.
 On campus, Molly is involved with the Center for Social Justice and serves as the Director of Operations for GU Votes.

 Arjun Chawla